Proxima Centauri #1

 Often in my comics reading, I feel more involved with the story than I do the art.
 When engaged, the art just comes on natural and I sink in, then realize something is special with the entire package.
 With Farel Dalrymple, whose work I enjoyed in many short stories, and the award-winning The Wrenchies…such is the other way around.

-I love his art style, than feeling drawn in to the story.
+I love his art style, drawing me further in to the story.

-So goes Proxima Centuari, a fine addition to Dalrymple’s visual storytelling legacy.
+Proxima Centuari is a fine addition to Dalrymple’s visual storytelling legacy.
 But here, we have more space-faring sci-fantasy thrown in to some deeply imaginative concepts, inviting more story and art possibility than usual.

 The first issue opens that world, to a surreal merger of fantasy and classic science-fiction, where the rules are made up, along the way.
 All sorts of oddities and knicky knacks are kind of running amuck, along with elements to the story freely floating about.

 In the center of much, is the protagonist teenage wizard adventurer, Sherwood Breadcoat.
 Growing up, is a push and pull to his direction through a strange direction.
 Amidst his quest to leave and return to a normal life, he searches for his brother in a changing dimensional landscape.
 He has some odd friends who give some guidance, whether he accepts or not.

 Sherwood has a complex troubled young mind, shifting between disinterested to focused.
 He deals with the distractions of new rules, complex feelings, and transitioning away from adolescence.